PipedreamHQ/docs/docs/environment-variables/README.md

 Pipedream reserves environment variables that start with `PIPEDREAM_` for internal use.
 You cannot create an environment variable that begins with that prefix.

-The total size of both the names and values of your environment variables cannot exceed `4KB` in length (that is, roughly 4096 characters).
+The total size of both the names and values of your environment variables cannot exceed `64KB` in length.

 <Footer />